 This post may contain affiliate links.

-It is time again for another Homeschool Curriculum Favorites post.
+Welcome to my Homeschool Curriculum Favorites series.
 In these posts, I am sharing the results of polling hundreds of homeschool moms and asking their favorite homeschool curriculum resources.
 Today I am focusing on favorite homeschool math curriculum.
 There are SO many options, but that’s a great thing, right!?
+Read on to see the top choices from the poll, and MY top choices.

 Top 5 Homeschool Math Curriculum Choices: